Mer4xys/CTF-Notes/Opacity/README.md

-Open Ports
+OPEN PORTS:

-22 OpenSSH 8.2p1
+22 OpenSSH 8.2p1;

-80 Apache httpd 2.4.41
+80 Apache httpd 2.4.41;

-139 Samba smbd 4.6.2
+139 Samba smbd 4.6.2;

-445 Samba smbd 4.6.2
+445 Samba smbd 4.6.2;

-Enumeration
+ENUMERATION:

-When we access the webserver we are provided with a login screen
+When we access the webserver we are provided with a login screen.

-Feroxbuster finds a cloud directory
+Feroxbuster finds a cloud directory.

-It's an image upload website that of course accepts only image files
+It's an image upload website that of course accepts only image files.

-But it's possible to bypass this restriction by adding a space after the extension of the file that you want to upload
+But it's possible to bypass this restriction by adding a space after the extension of the file that you want to upload.

-If you want to upload a shell.php just put shell.php .jpg and the file will upload successfully
+If you want to upload a php-reverse-shell.php just put php-reverse-shell.php#.png and the file will upload successfully.

-Privilege escalation
+PRIVILEGE SCALATION:

 In the opt directory there is a dataset.kdbx file
 It's a Keepass password database
 We can extract the hash:

 keepass2john dataset.kdbx > forjohn.txt